meltano/meltano/docs/src/docs/tutorial.md

 # Initialize a new project with a folder called carbon
 meltano init carbon

-# Change directory into your new carbon project
+# Change directory into your new carbon project and source the enviroment variables
 cd carbon
+source .env

 # Start Docker container, which will start a postgres database
 # to act as our data warehouse.